FAQs (Frequently Asked Questions)

 As a result of input from our stakeholders, the majority of paystations in the City have been converted to 2 hours.

-All of our lots have paystations (same as on street parking) take coin, credit card (Visa, American Express, Master Card), blue loonies, and Verrus (pay by phone).
+All of our lots have paystations (same as on street parking) take coin, credit card (Visa, American Express, Master Card), and Verrus (PayByPhone).

 The Millennium Parkade also has paystations (a little different than the on street paystations) that accept the same payment as lots.
 In addition to this, but at the booth only, we accept debit cards.
 The Millennium Library Parkade booth is open 24 hours.